EUROPE MARKETS: European Stocks Fall From 20-month High Ahead Of GDP Data, Fed Decision

 ADVERTISEMENT

-Economic docket: Later in the morning, attention turns to the eurozone gross domestic product data, set for release at 10 a.m.
-London time, or 5 a.m.
-Eastern Time.
-Economists expect to see first-quarter growth at 0.5%, up from 0.4% in the fourth quarter last year.

-After the European markets close, the Fed will announce its rate decision after a two-day policy meeting.
+After the European markets close, the Fed will end its two-day policy meeting by announcing its interest rate decision.
 The U.S. central bank is widely expected to keep rates on hold and not make any changes until its June meeting.

 "The Fed's March dot plot implied three rate hikes of 25 basis points each this year (including the March hike) and more recently -- even after the sinking of the health care bill -- several Fed speakers have repeated that they anticipate to hike three times this year, and even hinted at the possibility of four hikes depending on the economic data," analysts at Rabobank said in a note.